 A way to get those dream clients into your sales funnel

-This could be a blog subscribe form, a lead magnet sign-up, a quiz, or a squeeze page to hidden content.
+This could be a blog subscribe form, a lead magnet sign-up, a quiz (try Interact), or a squeeze page to hidden content.
 Very seldomly will someone visit your website, having never heard of you before and make a purchase on their first visit, especially if you are a service-based business with high-ticket pricing.
 It happens…. but what’s more likely to land you sales is by continuing to nurture a visitor after capturing their contact info and leading them to sale after multiple engagements.
 You can’t do that though if you have no way to contact your visitors after they click off your site.